-Syfy will developing a 'reimagining' of the 1969 Rod Sterling horror/supernatural anthology TV series "Night Gallery", from Jeff Davis ("Teen Wolf"), Universal TV and Universal Cable Productions:
+Universal TV has plans to develop a 'reimagining' of the 1969 Rod Sterling horror/supernatural anthology TV series "Night Gallery", from Jeff Davis ("Teen Wolf") and Universal Cable Productions:

 "...the new series will explore the dangers of social media and modern nightmares in the digital age..."